-Baby Lizbeth was just 8 days old when the scorpion stung her.
-Normally, a scorpion sting hurts and can cause dizziness, numbness, and nausea.
-But Lizbeth was so small and so young that the sting site immediately swelled up and her heart started racing.
-Her little body was covered in sweat and she started having difficulty breathing.
-Fortunately for Lizbeth, the clinic was open and her mom made the 20-minute walk in half the normal time.
+Baby Lizbeth was just 8 days old when a scorpion stung her.
+Normally, a scorpion sting hurts and can cause some dizziness, but Lizbeth was so small that the sting site immediately swelled and her heart started racing.
+Her little body was covered in sweat, and she started having difficulty breathing.
+Fortunately, the Chacraseca Clinic was open.

-Dr. Daisy responded immediately, starting an IV in her tiny arm and positioning her in a way that helped her breath.
-After offering the emergency treatment, Dr. Daisy arranged for the community pickup to take Lizbeth to the Léon Hospital.
-She recovered nicely.
+Dr. Daisy responded immediately, starting an IV in her arm and positioning her to help her breath better.
+After emergency treatment, Dr. Daisy arranged for Lizbeth to be taken to the Léon Hospital.
 Because there was a clinic, a doctor, medications, and a community “ambulance” available, little Lizbeth is fine.
-Without it, she may not have survived.

 About the Clinic